awsdocs/amazon-chime-user-guide/doc_source/chat-features.md

 ## Adding emojis to chat messages<a name="add-emojis"></a>

 You can add emojis to your chat messages at any time\.
-In Amazon Chime chat, choose the **Pick an emoji** icon next to the chat input field, then pick the emoji that you want to add\.
+In Amazon Chime chat&emdash;not the chat in meetings&emdash;choose the **Pick an emoji** icon next to the chat input field, then pick the emoji that you want to add\.

-In a meeting, you enter *markdown*, also called short codes, for the emoji that you want to use\.
+## Sending code blocks in messages<a name="send-chat-code"></a>

+To send a code block in an Amazon Chime chat message, type `/code` followed by a space at the beginning of your message\.
+Copy and paste your code block into the message\.
+Press **Enter** to send\.

 The following table lists the markdown for inserting several common emojis\.
 You enter or copy and paste the codes, then press **Enter**\.
 Remember to start and end each code with a colon \(**:**\)\.